RichardMidnight/pi-safe/README.md

 # PiSafe  -  Raspberry Pi imaging app

-Backup/Restore Raspberry Pi SD-card to/from a compressed image-file right on your Pi
+Backup or Restore Raspberry Pi SD-cards to/from a compressed image-file right on your Pi!

  - Backup an SD card to an image-file.